A Positive Integration in the Host Country

 Integration is central to the future of these young people.
 Already fragile and socially isolated, their prolonged interruption of schooling places them at a significant disadvantage in the host society.
 Some face prejudice or even rejection by the local population, increasing their isolation and widening social divides.
 Creating connections is key to offering a shared future.

-Integration through interaction with the local population is essential, allowing young refugees to open up to their host country, and vice versa.
+Integration through exchanges with the local population is essential : both to help the youth open up to their host country, and for the host society to open up to them.

 What are the priority needs ?